 Here is a detailed longplay… Take a look for yourself ***contains spoilers***

-Overall i think Rondo of Blood is an amazing game and such a shame that it is so hard to reach.
-Like i said a PSP version exists.
-It s actually a remake but in the remake you can unlock the original game (and Symphony of the night) and it plays the same as the PC Engine game but you are going to want to play the game on a big screen with a good sound.
-The PSP version is still a very solid purchase if you ask me.
+Overall I think Rondo of Blood is such an amazing game that it’s a shame that it’s so hard to reach.
+Like I said a PSP version exists.
+It is actually a remake but inside the remake you can unlock the original game (and Symphony of the Night) and it plays the same as the PC Engine original but you are going to want to play the game on a big screen with good sound.
+So either go to the Wii virtual console, get a translated ISO and burn it on CD yourself.
+The PSP remake version is still a very solid purchase if you ask me.
 Great remake of a masterpiece!

 Music and sound 9

-Lasting appeal 9
+Lasting appeal 9,5